Parade Profile: James Jardella (MEng Medical Engineering 2009)

 Come!
 It has been amazing.
 Honestly, I’m so glad that I chose to come to Bath.
 All the things that I did while I was here have become a massive part of who I've grown to be as a as a person and as a professional.

-Posted in: Engineering & Design, Parade profiles
+Posted in: Faculty of Engineering & Design, Parade Profiles (all)

 Network with fellow graduates on Bath Connection